There is a method in the chaos of intraday trading with careful strategies and rules

-Intraday trading or day trading can be defined as buying or selling financial securities in a short time-frame to make profits from the securities’ price movements.
+Intraday trading or day trading can be defined as buying or selling financial securities in a short time frame to make profits from the securities’ price movements.

 How to get started on intraday trading?

-How safe it is to do intraday trading?
+Is it safe to do intraday trading?

-The key difference between investors and day traders is that investors allow their assets to grow and accumulate wealth, whereas day traders need to withdraw their earnings on a monthly, weekly, or even a daily basis in order to get by.
+The key difference between investors and day traders is that investors allow their assets to grow and accumulate wealth, whereas day traders need to withdraw their earnings on a monthly, weekly, or even daily basis in order to get by.
 For most day traders, trading is their primary, full-time occupation.

 Intraday trading rules

-· Volatility – Day-traders would be more interested in the stocks which have the potential for sizeable price movements in a trading session.
+· Volatility – Day traders would be more interested in the stocks which have the potential for sizeable price movements in a trading session.
 Traders use screeners to filter stocks for volatility.

-2. Risk-return trade-off, an important metric for intraday trading, can be done with the help of risk-reward ratio.
-Risk-reward ratio is the ratio which helps the trader measure the risk they are taking to earn the reward.
+Risk-return trade-off, an important metric for intraday trading, can be done with the help of the risk-reward ratio.
+The risk-reward ratio is the ratio that helps the trader measure the risk they are taking to earn the reward.

 A risk-reward ratio of 1:2 will mean the trader is willing to risk Re 1 of investment to earn a return of Rs 2.
 Traders fix this ratio according to their style and often follow it with discipline.